docker/docs/docker-for-windows/install.md

   user accounts on machines where it is installed.
 This is because all Windows accounts use the same VM to build and run containers.
-* Nested virtualization scenarios, such as running Docker for Windows on a VMWare or Parallels instance, might work, but come with no guarantees.
+* Nested virtualization scenarios, such as running Docker for Windows on a VMWare or Parallels instance might work, but there are no guarantees.
 For more information, see [Running Docker for Windows in nested virtualization scenarios](troubleshoot.md#running-docker-for-windows-in-nested-virtualization-scenarios)